GenericSweetener/cycloidal-manual/README.md

 * Within the body, use the “Gear” workbench to create a new hypocyloid gear ![image](https://user-images.githubusercontent.com/79012344/120709101-70af4e00-c48a-11eb-845b-1f0beacbdb09.png)
 * Notice that it generated 2 separate disks and a set of pins, however these pins and extra disk will be disabled shortly
 * Selecting the hypocycloid gear that was generated in the combo view will allow for the adjustment of all perimeters, the details of which are listed below:
-  * Base
-   * Label
-    * The label of the model within FreeCAD.
-  * Disks
-   * disk_height
-    * The thickness of the individual disks generated
-     * This should be set to the thickness of the center bearing

-(default settings screenshot)

         ◦ Base
             ▪ Label